budaic/i-know-where-you-live/README.md

 The creators of the tool are [Barna Marczali](https://github.com/barnamarczali) and [Csanad Budai](https://github.com/budaic).

 The name of the project is a joke. ... or is it?
+Also, this was very heavily vibe-coded (using cursor).

 **⚠️ WARNING: This tool is for educational purposes only.
 Always respect privacy and obtain consent before researching individuals.**